top of page

 • What do you find most rewarding about being a Mentor for emerging natural resource professionals?

-It is rewarding to be able to offer a supportive and fun environment for WSP Members to engage with the community to improve the health of our watersheds.
+It is rewarding to be able to offer a supportive and fun environment for WSP Corpsmembers to engage with the community to improve the health of our watersheds.

-WSP members bring technical expertise, new ideas and enthusiasm to our programs, and make the experience so much better for our volunteers and students.
+WSP Corpsmembers bring technical expertise, new ideas, and enthusiasm to our programs, and make the experience so much better for our volunteers and students.

-National Oceanic and Atmospheric Administration, Southwest Fisheries Science Center
+National Oceanic and Atmospheric Administration (NOAA), Southwest Fisheries Science Center

 Cynthia Kern